contensis/docs-management-http/projects/create-a-project.md

 }
 ```

+#### Maximum id length

+The id of the project cannot be longer than 25 characters.

 ### Remarks

 If the *primaryLanguage* value is not included in the *supportedLanguages* array then it will automatically be added by the service when the project is created.